 As important as getting there, knowing where to stage various types of apparatus is also crucial.
 The mobile technology associated with an agency’s CAD system allows fire command officers to know the location of hydrants, standpipes, and other equipment.
 Placement of pumpers, tankers, heavy rescue, and other vehicles can be more strategic when additional facts about the fire scene are known.
 Depending on the location, CAD may also allow these responders to access floorplans, schematics, and the identification of any hazardous materials which may be in or around the structure.
 All of these factors can help firefighters improve their response procedures and enhance their life-saving efforts.

 How CAD Helps Public Safety and Law Enforcement Save Lives

 In much the same way an elderly person falling or a structure fire are common calls for EMS and firefighters, the subject threatening suicide is an all too frequent incident for law enforcement officers.
 The dangers in this type of call for service are multi-faceted as there is almost always more than one life hanging in the balance.
 Experienced police professionals know that if someone is threatening to take their own life, they may not hesitate to take another, including that of the officer, in the process.

 Responding units can find benefit in their CAD system as they are en route to this type of incident.
 As previously mentioned, the mapping feature can help officers formulate the best response including considerations for vehicle placement and a covert approach.
-Patrol supervisors can also incorporate automated vehicle locator (AVL) technology with the CAD system to coordinate a tactical response as the circumstances dictate.
+Patrol supervisors can also incorporate automatic vehicle location (AVL) software technology with the CAD system to coordinate a tactical response as the circumstances dictate.

 Officers trained in crisis negotiation techniques can realize the advantage in CAD’s records relating to previous encounters with the suicidal subject.
 While each situation is unique, crisis negotiators rely on basic techniques to formulate their distinct response.
 Information found in the CAD system can be a valuable tool in that response.
 Having the information available through mobile technology reduces delays in opening a dialogue and aiding in life-saving procedures.